-The EA update in full is as follows: Environment Agency subcontractors will be undertaking vegetation clearance work in preparation for construction of the First Ave flood risk management scheme later this year.
+The EA's previous update: Environment Agency subcontractors will be undertaking vegetation clearance work in preparation for construction of the First Ave flood risk management scheme later this year.
 The works are taking place well before construction start in the latter half of eth year to minimise impact on the natural environment.

 These works will take place week commencing 27th February.
 Birmingham City Council have been informed of and engaged with the intention to undertake these works.
 They will be overseen by an Ecological Clerk of Works, who provides advice about ecological and environmental issues during the construction of a development.

 Vegetation clearance will take place in three areas (please see attached):

 Removal of scrub / bushes to the rear of Number 46 & 48 First Ave to create safe working environment for proposed embankment.